 The proper configuration of an Ion Chromatography System (ICS) in 2 mm or 4 mm format is based on the ratio of the 2 mm to 4 mm column cross-sectional area (a factor of 1/4).
 The selected format will affect the type of pump recommended.
 A gradient pump is designed to blend and pump isocratic, linear, or gradient mixtures of up to four mobile phase components at precisely controlled flow rates.
 An isocratic pump is for applications not requiring gradient and multi-eluent proportioning capabilities.
 Both are offered in either standard bore or microbore options.
-The Dionex IonPac CS19-4 $\mu$ m columns consist of 4 $\mu$ m polymeric particle substrate, which translates into higher peak efficiencies than the Dionex IonPac CS19 columns, but also generates higher column backpressures.
-Therefore, an IC system capable of running up to 5000 psi, such as the Dionex ICS-5000+ HPIC system is required to operate the analytical columns at their standard flow rates.
-To take advantage of the faster run times, using 15 $\mu$ L/min, the Dionex ICS-5000+ HPIC system or the Dionex ICS-4000 Capillary HPIC system, capable of operating up to 5000 psi, is required.
+The Dionex IonPac CS16-4μm columns consist of 4 μm polymeric particle substrate, which translates into higher peak efficiencies than the Dionex IonPac CS16 columns, but also generates higher column backpressures.
+Therefore, an IC system capable of running up to 5000 psi, such as the Dionex ICS-5000+ HPIC system, is required to comfortably operate the analytical columns and their guards at their standard and maximum recommended flow rates.
+Similarly, a Dionex ICS-5000+ Capillary HPIC system is required to comfortably operate the capillary columns and their guards.

-- For an ICS in 2 mm format, a high pressure microbore isocratic pump, high pressure standard bore isocratic pump, high pressure microbore gradient pump, or high pressure standard bore gradient pump is recommended. - For an ICS in 4 mm format, a high pressure standard bore isocratic pump or high pressure standard bore gradient pump is recommended. - For an ICS in 0.4 mm format, a high pressure capillary IC system such as the Dionex ICS-5000+ HPIC system or the Dionex ICS-4000 HPIC system is recommended.
+- For an ICS in 2 mm format, a high pressure microbore isocratic pump, high pressure standard bore isocratic pump, high pressure microbore gradient pump, or high pressure standard bore gradient pump is recommended. - For an ICS in 4 mm format, a high pressure standard bore isocratic pump or high pressure standard bore gradient pump is recommended. - For an ICS in 0.4 mm format, a high pressure capillary IC system such as the Dionex ICS-5000+ HPIC system is recommended.